selkies-project/selkies-gstreamer/README.md

 **A TURN server is required if trying to use this project inside a Docker or Kubernetes container, or in other cases where the HTML5 web interface loads but the connection fails.
 This is required for all WebRTC applications, especially since `selkies-gstreamer` is self-hosted, unlike other proprietary services which provide a TURN server for you.
 Follow the instructions from [Using a TURN server](#using-a-turn-server) in order to make the container work using an external TURN server.**

 Example Google Compute Engine/Google Kubernetes Engine deployment configurations of all components are available in the [`infra/gce`](infra/gce) and [`infra/gke`](infra/gke) directories.
-Commercial support on Google Cloud is available with [itopia Spaces](https://itopiaspaces.com).
+Support in self-hosted Kubernetes clusters is planned.

 ### Example Docker container